apache/systemds/beginners-guide-caffe2dml.md

 # Loading a pretrained caffemodel

-We provide a converter utility to convert `.caffemodel` trained using Caffe to SystemML format.
+We provide a converter utility to convert `.caffemodel` trained using Caffe to SystemDS format.

 ```python
 # First download deploy file and caffemodel